Skip to Main Content

 Slip and Falls Cause Painful Injuries

-Regardless of your age, anyone can suffer a painful injury when they fall.
+Regardless of your age, anyone can suffer a serious injury when they fall.
 These injuries often keep people out of work or school for months as they try to rehabilitate the injury.
 Some of the more serious injuries include:

 • Fractures.
 Any bone could break when a person lands, but most commonly victims break an arm, hip, or collarbone.
 The elderly, in particular, can suffer hip damage in a fall.
 Fractures have many complications.
 A broken bone might slice nearby nerves or arteries, leading to pain or bleeding.